yixianwang/yixian-site/content/notes/angular.md

 - `@Input configuration`
   - `@Input({})`

-// how to configuration for input
+// how to setup configuration for input
 1. alias(avoid in best practice), inside component is just property name, outside use alias name
 2. `transform: (inputValue) => {// some transformed value}`